Adult Learning Lewisham terms and conditions

 A charge will be made by the awarding body for a replacement certificate.

 If a learner does not receive the examination grade/pass they worked towards ALL’s practice is to allow learners, on a second occasion only, to repeat the course.
-This is also subject to a minimum attendance on the previous course of 85%.
+This is subject to a minimum attendance of 85% on the previous course.

 Family learning courses